 Problem #3: Overlooked Blockers

 Blockers are problems that prevent progress on tasks.
-When blockers are not addressed quickly, it can delay the entire project.
-These delays happen when members don’t feel empowered to raise issues or don’t have a forum to do so.
+When blockers are not addressed quickly, they can delay the entire project.
+This situation happens when members don’t feel empowered to raise issues or don’t have a forum to do so.

 Solution: